Strategies for generating separable photon triplets in waveguides and ring resonators: Detection

 \section{Detection}

 In this section, we describe close-to-optimal strategies to measure the interesting features of a (nearly) spectrally uncorrelated triphoton state.

-For direct detection, one would like to detect three-fold coincidences after splitting the beam containing the triplets using a three-port interferometer.
+For direct detection, one would like to detect threefold coincidences after splitting the beam containing the triplets using a three-port interferometer.
 We imagine an interferometer in which the first port is fed with light in the state $\ket{\phi}$, and the other two with vacuum.
-If we label the input creation operator as $a_{F,0}(\omega)$, where $0$ indicates the first input port of the interferometer, then we want to maximize the component with 3 photons in 3 separate ports after making the substitution $a_{F,0}(\omega) \to u_0 a_{F,0}(\omega)+u_1 a_{F,1}(\omega)+u_2 a_{F,2}(\omega)$ in the expression giving the triplet.
-The component with three photons in three separate ports turns out to be directly proportional to the product $|u_{0} u_1 u_2|$, and since the quantities $u_i$ need to be the entries of the column of a unitary matrix (thus $|u_0|^2+|u_1|^2+|u_2|^2 = 1$), the product is maximized when $|u_i|=1/\sqrt{3}$.
-This implies that the probability of detecting 3 coincidences, in an idealized scenario with zero losses, is $(|\tfrac{1}{\sqrt{3}}|^2)^3 = \tfrac{1}{27}$ of the probability of making a degenerate triplet.
+If we label the input creation operator as $a_{F,0}(\omega)$, where $0$ indicates the first input port of the interferometer, then we want to maximize the component with 3 photons in 3 separate ports after making the substitution $a_{F,0}(\omega) \to u_0 a_{F,0}(\omega)+u_1 a_{F,1}(\omega)+u_2 a_{F,2}(\omega)$ in the expression giving the triplet (see Eq. \eqref{eq:psi2}).
+The component with three photons in three separate ports is simply $6|u_{0} u_1 u_2|^2$, and since the quantities $u_i$ need to be the entries of the column of a unitary matrix (thus $|u_0|^2+|u_1|^2+|u_2|^2 = 1$), the product is maximized when $|u_i|=1/\sqrt{3}$.
+This implies that the probability of detecting three-fold coincidences, in an idealized scenario with zero losses, is $P_{1,1,1}=6(|\tfrac{1}{\sqrt{3}}|^2)^3 = \tfrac{2}{9}$ of the probability of generating a degenerate triplet.
+This interferometer can be implemented, for instance, as a balanced tritter~\cite{zukowski1997realizable, campos2000three,spagnolo2013three}.